Your Information And How We Use It

 ensure that the CCG is billed accurately for the treatment of its patients, which is known as “invoice validation”.

-Sensitive personal information may also be used in the following cases:
+Special category and personal information may also be used in the following cases:

 • where you have freely given your informed agreement (consent) for us to use your information for a specific purpose